mdklatt/serial-python/doc/tutorial.md

 ## Output Formatting ##

 Each field is formatted for output according to its [format string][2].
-For fixed-width output, values are fit to the alloted field widths by padding on the left or truncating on the right.
+For fixed-width output, values are fit to the allotted field widths by padding on the left or trimming on the right.
 By using a format width, values can be positioned within the field.
 For a left-justified field, the format width *must* match the field with.
 Use a format width smaller than the field width to specify a left margin and control spacing between field values.